Home » Volunteer Liability Waiver: 5 Best Practices for your Nonprofit

 It can be tempting to use “lawyer speak” when drafting your waiver.
 However, it’s more important that participants understand what you’re asking them to sign.
 In fact, complicated waivers are less likely to hold up in court than their more transparent counterparts.
 The document should be understandable by a person without legal training.
 Therefore, you should avoid any unnecessary legal jargon.
-The same goes for fine print–avoid it!
+The same goes for the fine print–avoid it!
 Small print at the bottom of documents comes across as sneaky and dishonest.
 All writing should be clearly visible so that volunteers know that they can trust your organization.

-Liability waivers–and other accompanying volunteer forms for nonprofit organizations–should be accessible for your volunteers.
+Liability waivers–and other accompanying volunteer forms for nonprofit organizations–should be accessible to your volunteers.
 Likewise, your nonprofit should establish a system to keep all necessary documents and information organized and available to the right individuals.
 Make sure you and other appropriate staff members can access volunteers’ emergency contact information.

 Note: The capability to manage digital waivers is an important part of any volunteer management software.
 Get Connected’s online waiver feature can automatically ask volunteers to sign waivers when they register for certain activities.
 You can choose to assign these forms to any opportunities listed on your site.
 You can also require waivers for minors and limit opportunities to Connect users under 18 years old.
 The platform organizes electronic waivers automatically.
 Plus, the software uses e-sign technology so that users can sign required documents on their computers or smartphones and start volunteering!

 Get Connected allows volunteers to access and sign waivers easily through any device.

 Remember, the safety of your volunteers is paramount.
 You’re not off the hook just because volunteers signed a waiver.
-Make sure your organization is properly insured, your volunteers have the appropriate medical clearance to participate, and that you have put measures in place to help ensure the physical and emotional safety or your volunteers.
+Make sure your organization is properly insured, your volunteers have the appropriate medical clearance to participate, and that you have put measures in place to help ensure the physical and emotional safety of your volunteers.

 A volunteer liability waiver is an important component of keeping your volunteers and organizations safe, informed, and responsible.
 Make sure you cover your bases so that, with the help of your volunteers, your organization can continue to drive positive change in your community.